 Inactive members pay a reduced membership fee to the Law Society, are not required to be insured, and maintain membership status.
-Inactive members can return to active membership within three years of becoming inactive by completing the required forms and paying the required fees.
+Inactive members can return to active membership within three years of becoming inactive by applying through the member portal and paying the required fees.
 You can apply for a change of status from Active to Inactive through the Member Portal.

 Resigned members are no longer members of the Law Society.
 If you have resigned, and later want to return to active practice, you will be treated as a new applicant for membership.
 You may be required to complete certain activities, such as completing the bar examination, or engaging in a period of articles, as a precondition to your re-admission.

-If you wish to move to inactive status, you must complete Form 2.20 Form 2.20 and a cessation of practice plan must be uploaded through Forms Submission in your portal to the Law Society for approval.
+If you wish to move to inactive status, you must complete the steps through the Member Portal.
+A cessation of practice plan must be uploaded through Forms Submission in your portal to the Law Society for approval.
 Once approved, your status will be changed.